People sometimes think the work they’re seeing is all I’ve ever done. So I’m sharing my journey here.

 I think of this house as my first reasonably competent landscape painting.
 It’s an oil.
 It was so hot that day, I was dripping!
 The missing piece of the photo is because I used to use a flatbed scanner to capture images, and I made a mistake on this one somehow (and I sold the original years ago).
 But I still like the painting, so I wanted to share.

 I played the violin for the West Suburban Symphony Orchestra for a couple of years – I loved that!
-On one occasion, the President of the orchestra planned a multi-media Halloween concert.
+On one occasion, the president of the orchestra planned a multi-media Halloween concert.
 I didn’t have a lot of time, nor money, for these paintings and I wanted them to be large.
 So I used tempera paint on the bumpy side of masonite 2′ x 4′ panels.
-It was like “Pictures at an Exhibition”, with my paintings illustrating each piece.
+It was like “Pictures at an Exhibition”, with my paintings illustrating each piece the orchestra was playing.
 I decided that my paintings should be tributes to famous painters – the one on the left is “The Sorcerer’s Apprentice” in the style of Lichtenstein.
 The one on the right is “Starry Night on Bald Mountain”.
 I painted four others, but didn’t document them.

 My 40’s – present (Lafayette, IN)